cylc/cylc-doc/src/tutorial/runtime/introduction.rst

          cylc gui runtime-introduction &

-      Finally run the workflow by executing:
+      Finally install and run the workflow by executing:

       .. code-block:: bash

+         cylc install runtime-introduction
          cylc play runtime-introduction

       The tasks will start to run - you should see them going through the